Universal friction law at granular solid-gas transition explains scaling of sediment transport load with excess fluid shear stress: Physical origin of friction law

 Furthermore, an exponential relaxation of $\dot\gamma$ is reminiscent of granular creeping \cite{Bouzidetal13,Bouzidetal15,Houssaisetal15}, which is associated with a nonlocal rheology \cite{Nicholetal10,Reddyetal11,Bouzidetal13,Bouzidetal15}.
 In fact, if the rheology was local, $\mu$ would solely depend on the particle volume fraction $\phi$ or, alternatively, on the dimensionless number that characterizes the rapidness of the granular shearing motion relative to particle rearrangement processes: the viscoinertial number \cite{Trulssonetal12,NessSun15,NessSun16,Amarsidetal17}

 The viscoinertial number $K$ reconciles inertial granular flows, characterized by the inertial number $I=\dot\gamma d/\sqrt{P_{zz}/\rho_p}$, with viscous suspensions, characterized by the viscous number $J=\rho_f\nu\dot\gamma/P_{zz}$.
-However, a data collapse of $\mu(\phi)$ and $\mu(K)$ is only found when $\Theta$ is sufficiently far from the flow threshold $\Theta_t$ (consistent with Ref.~\cite{Maurinetal16}), where ``sufficiently'' usually refers to relatively intense transport conditions, as shown in Figs.~\ref{DenseRheologyInterpretation}b and \ref{DenseRheologyInterpretation}c for two cases that are exemplary for turbulent bedload (turquoise lines) and saltation transport (brown lines).
+However, a data collapse of $\mu(\phi)$ and $\mu(K)$ is found only when $\Theta$ is sufficiently far from the flow threshold $\Theta_t$ (consistent with Ref.~\cite{Maurinetal16}), where ``sufficiently'' usually refers to relatively intense transport conditions, as shown in Figs.~\ref{DenseRheologyInterpretation}(b) and \ref{DenseRheologyInterpretation}(c) for two cases that are exemplary for turbulent bedload (turquoise lines) and saltation transport (brown lines).

-Put together, the fact that $\mu<\mu_s$ within the dense flow region, the very thin creeping-like transient zone from quasistatic to gas-like particle volume fractions, and the absence of a local and thus liquid-like rheology are strong evidence for a granular solid-gas transition around the Bagnold interface, where the solid-like and gas-like regime are connected by the creeping-like zone.
-Note that a granular solid-gas transition and the absence of a liquid-like granular flow regime at low transport stages are rather unusual in the context of granular flows and suspensions.
-To our knowledge, they have previously only been found in viscous bedload transport experiments \cite{Houssaisetal16}.
-Further note that the absence of a liquid-like rheology implies at low transport stages implies that two-phase flow models of sediment transport that are based on local rheology models \cite{Chiodietal14,Maurinetal16} can only be applied to sufficiently intense transport conditions.
+Put together, the fact that $\mu<\mu_s$ within the dense flow region, the very thin creepinglike transient zone from quasistatic to gaslike particle volume fractions, and the absence of a local and thus liquidlike rheology are strong evidence for a granular solid-gas transition around the Bagnold interface, where the solidlike and gaslike regime are connected by the creepinglike zone.
+Note that a granular solid-gas transition and the absence of a liquidlike granular flow regime at low transport stages are rather unusual in the context of granular flows and suspensions.
+To our knowledge, they have previously been found only in viscous bedload transport experiments \cite{Houssaisetal16}.
+Further note that the absence of a liquidlike rheology at low transport stages implies that two-phase flow models of sediment transport that are based on local rheology models \cite{Chiodietal14,Maurinetal16} can be applied only to sufficiently intense transport conditions.